 Microphone Polarity Testing

 I made this years ago.
 It's just a small intercom speaker in a steel box with both front and rear covers removed.
 Wire the voice-coil in series with a D-cell and a momentary-contact snap-action switch.
+NOTE: I have since changed from a D-cell to a 9V battery for a more definitive cone movement.

 Wire the battery polarity so that switch on, the cone moves out.
 Switch released, the cone moves back.
 CLICK...
 THUMP...
 Be sure to use a switch with minimal contact-bounce; I used an old Micro Switch snap-action switch (this type of switch is still made and is a trademark of Honeywell International Inc).